Skip to main content

 By Stephen C. Schultz

-I’m the father of four children.
-Three daughters and a son!
+I’m the father of four children—three daughters and a son.
 My oldest, Stephanie, is 18.
-Then there is Ryan 17, Amanda 13 and Emma 9.
+Then there’s Ryan, who’s 17, Amanda, 13, and Emma, 9.

-Several months ago I walked in the door after work one evening and decided to order pizza for dinner.
-I asked Stephanie to take the car and go pick up the pizza after her mother ordered it.
-Amanda wanted to go with her sister and little Emma soon followed.
-I said it was fine for Amanda to go help her sister and I told Emma that she needed to go get washed up and ready for bed before the pizza arrived.
-Emma started to throw a little fit, but soon stopped when she realized it wasn’t going to work.
+Several months ago, I came home from work one evening and decided to order pizza for dinner.
+After my wife placed the order, I asked Stephanie to take the car and pick it up.
+Amanda wanted to tag along, and before long, little Emma wanted to go too.
+I told Amanda it was fine to help her sister, but I asked Emma to stay home, get washed up, and get ready for bed before the pizza arrived.
+Emma started to throw a little fit but soon realized it wasn’t going to work.

-Stephanie and Amanda walked passed me out the door towards the garage.
-Emma disappeared and I assumed she went upstairs to wash up.
-About ten minutes later, my cell phone rang and Stephanie’s number appeared on the screen.
-As most parents would, I had flashes of her being in an accident.
+Stephanie and Amanda walked past me and headed out the door toward the garage.
+Emma disappeared, and I assumed she went upstairs to get ready for bed.
+About ten minutes later, my cell phone rang, and I saw Stephanie’s number on the screen.
+Like most parents, my first thought was the worst—maybe she’d been in an accident.

-I said, “Well Emma, I’m glad you called.
-We will talk about it when you get home.”
+I took a breath and said, “Well, Emma, I’m glad you called.
+We’ll talk about it when you get home.”

-The girls got home with the pizza and there was nothing else said.
-Emma was nervous and went right upstairs to get ready and washed up.
-We had dinner and when I went to tuck the girls in bed, I sat on Emma’s bed and talked with her.
+When the girls returned with the pizza, Emma was nervous and went straight upstairs to get washed up.
+We had dinner, and later, when I went to tuck the girls into bed, I sat down on Emma’s bed to talk to her.

-I said “Emma, why did you sneak out?”
+“Emma, why did you sneak out?”
+I asked.

-She said, “I wanted to go with Stephanie and Amanda.”
+“I wanted to go with Stephanie and Amanda,” she said.

-I said, “Hon, you know what, it must have taken a lot of courage for you to call me!”
+I paused and said, “You know what, Emma?
+It must have taken a lot of courage to call me and tell the truth.”

-She looked up at me and grinned!
+Her face lit up with a grin.
 I hugged her and tucked her in.
-“We’ll talk about this more tomorrow.”
+“We’ll talk more about this tomorrow.”

-My purpose in sharing this isn’t to boast about my parenting skills or allude to an outside chance that I’m some kind of “Parent Guru”!
-Heaven knows that with four “women” in the house, I have my share of screw ups!
+I’m not sharing this story to boast about my parenting skills or to pretend I’m some kind of “Parent Guru.”
+Heaven knows that, with four “women” in the house, I’ve had my fair share of screw-ups!

-Should she get caught sneaking out as a teenager...all bets are off!
+Of course, if she gets caught sneaking out as a teenager...well, all bets are off!

 Comments